Updated: Jan 15

 We have sometimes joked the only way someone like him will split from Labour is if he is expelled.

 What will Starmer do?
-Will he carry through an expulsion of Corbyn?
+Will he carry through the expulsion of Corbyn?
 Will it become a thoroughgoing purge?
-Apparently staff at Labour HQ are already trawling social media for people supporting Corbyn’s position.
+Apparently, the staff at Labour HQ are already trawling social media for people supporting Corbyn’s position.